President threatens ruthless crackdown on Kazakhstan unrest as protesters seize airport

-Kazakhstan’s president on January 5 threatened a ruthless crackdown as the authorities suffered a day of setbacks in attempting to bring the anti-regime protests that have swept the country under control.
+Kazakhstan’s president on January 5 threatened a ruthless crackdown possibly assisted by Moscow as the authorities suffered a day of setbacks in attempting to bring the anti-regime protests that have swept the country under control.

-Kassym-Jomart Tokayev spoke in a televised address during the afternoon as reports circulated that protesters had stormed and seized the airport of largest Kazakh city Almaty and that amid the nationwide unrest there were deaths among law enforcement officers.
+Kassym-Jomart Tokayev spoke in a televised address after protesters stormed and seized the airport of largest Kazakh city Almaty and interior ministry officials said that amid the nationwide unrest there were several deaths among law enforcement officers.
 There were also reports that some soldiers and police officers had switched sides.

 Also—with Russia’s Tass reporting that the president’s residence in Almaty was engulfed in flames and the city’s government HQ, which includes the mayor’s office, was burning from top to bottom—it was announced that Tokayev was stripping Nursultan Nazarbayev of his role as head of the State Security Committee, successor to the Soviet-era KGB, and taking the post himself.
 Tokayev also fired Nazarbayev's nephew as No. 2 at the State Security Committee.